adriancorrendo/soiltestcorr/cran-comments.md

-# soiltestcorr 2.1.0
+# soiltestcorr 2.1.1

-* This is a new release.
+* This is a re-submission.
+Precedent version (v2.1.0)

 ###########################################################